dotm/dotm.github.io/_posts/2018-04-04-the-journey-is-the-reward.markdown

 With discipline, I have fun every day.
 Until one day, years later, "suddenly" I find myself doing crazy awesome things with my crazy awesome capability.

 I whisper this thing to myself at night every day.
-Trying to make myself believe that it’s what I am.
+Trying to make myself believe that it's what I am.
 Because day-by-day, this wish will come true little by little if I believe and do as such.
 Because one day, years later, this wish may actually become reality if I believe and do as such.